z9fr/algorithms-in-c/README.md

-# Algorithms And data structures Using c
+# Algorithms And data structures Using C

 In This repository you can find find the codes for algorithms like sorting, searching and etc And also data structures using c